-RUR Rankings Agency in partnership with an international company Thomson Reuters presents the first reputation ranking of leading world universities.
+RUR Rankings Agency in partnership with an international company Clarivate Analytics presents the first reputation ranking of leading world universities.

 Reputation is one of the crucial factors of successful university’s competitiveness on the global scale.
 It is the reputation, the name of university and its brand that largely determines the attractiveness of university to potential students, faculty.

 At the same time, reputation is one of the most difficult phenomena to measure.
 A large amount of factors influences reputation – all university’s activities in each aspect affect power of university within both the country and the world.

 Understanding the conditionality of reputational surveys, with which the reputation in the RUR ranking is assessed, we however, publish a separate reputation ranking.

 RUR Reputation ranking is based on two indicators, which are taken from the Overall Ranking methodology:

 The final score of university is equal to the average score on the two indicators above.

 - If universities share the same score, they are given the same rank.